University of Glasgow (UGLA), UK

 Cancer Research Technology

 Biography: Tim Hammonds has a degree in Pharmacy and a PhD in pharmaceutical chemistry and microbiology from the University of Nottingham.
-After 5 years enzymology research at the Biochemistry Department at the University of Leicester, Tim joined CRT DL in 1999.
+After five years of enzymology research in the Biochemistry Department at the University of Leicester, Tim joined CRT DL in 1999.
 During his time there he has built and run an assay development, protein production and an HTS department.
-Now Deputy Director of Discovery Tim spends his time managing all aspects of translational drug discovery; from the operational aspects of the early drug discovery process, right through to the negotiation and management of multi-site academic/industry drug discovery alliances.
+Now Deputy Director of Discovery, Tim spends his time managing all aspects of translational drug discovery; from the operational aspects of the early drug discovery process, right through to the negotiation and management of multi-site academic/industry drug discovery alliances.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 721746